SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 - "How to communicate?"
 - "What is the expected time?"
 objectives:
-- "Define basics for expected contributions"
+- "Define basics for how to contributions"
 - "Build a contributors team and a review process"
-- "Define clear timeline expectations"
+- "How to communicate"
 keypoints:
-- "Guidelines for comunication"
+- "Basic guidelines for how to contribute"
-- "Keep documentation"
+- "Define comunication means"
-- "Define roles and expectations"
+- "Define details like time, responsibilities"
 ---

 ----------------------------------------------------------------------------------------------------